Salesforce-org-Impact-Labs/01HousingandHomelessness/README.md

 1. The packaging flow creates a new beta package when you merge your PR into master
 2. It's possible that you'll get a passing PR check (it deploys, all tests pass) but then there are packaging errors (namespace issues, overall code coverage < 75%, etc)
-3. `cci flow run release_production` will do a non-beta release
+3. `cci flow run release_production --org packaging` will do a non-beta release

 ## Troubleshooting